Buddhist Schools: Traditions and Philosophies

 8. Uttarasailikas

-The Sthaviras were further split into
+The Sthaviras split into ten.

 1. Haimavatas